-When choosing a video in English for teaching children, several factors should be taken into account:
+When choosing a cartoon or movie in English for teaching children, several factors should be taken into account:

 Videos for teaching English to children

 As you know, learning English with kids should not be purely educational.
 Ideally, children should absorb the language from the environment as something inextricably linked to their daily lifestyle.
-The same applies to learning English.
-If they cannot do without cartoons in their modern world, let them watch cartoons in English!
+The same applies to learning English from cartoons for kids and movies.
+If your child cannot do without cartoons in their modern world, let them watch cartoons in English!

-Cartoons have a simple storyline, which is clear without words.
-The events are based on relevant situations; that is why children love them so much.
+Best cartoons to learn English have a simple storyline, which is clear without words.
+The events are based on relatable situations; that is why children love them so much.
 Just let children watch cartoons in English.
-Cartoon characters use simple phrases; they speak clearly and use the correct intonation.
-Children love to watch the same thing over and over again, so your child will begin to use the phrases that he or she has heard in the video before you know it.
+Cartoon characters use simple phrases; they speak clearly and use correct intonation.
+Children love to watch the same thing repeatedly, so your child will begin to use the phrases that they have heard in the video before you know it.

-The most effective cartoons for beginner kids are Paws Patrol, Little Princess, Peppa Pig, My Little Pony: Friendship is Magic, etc. – modern animated series that children love so much.
+The most effective cartoons for beginner kids are: Paw Patrol, Little Princess, Peppa the Pig, My Little Pony: Friendship is Magic, etc. – modern animated series that children love so much.
 These cartoons are short – 5-7 minutes, the characters speak clearly, use short phrases and the images are bright and clear.

-Videos in English when teaching older preschoolers and younger schoolchildren.
+Choose a proper cartoon to learn English for older preschoolers and younger schoolchildren.

 By the age of 6-8, the child’s brain has already reached such a level of development that it is ready for more conscious learning of grammar.
 Of course, this does not mean cramming the rules.
-But it already makes sense to add grammatical videos aimed at visualising a particular pattern to vocabulary-based videos.
-For example, I’m wearing-He is wearing – They are wearing…
+But it already makes sense to add grammatical videos aimed at visualizing a particular pattern to vocabulary-based videos.
+For example, I’m walking – He is walking – They are walking…

 Here, the role of the video is that it combines both the structure and the context.
 A clear image is captured in the head – just like a shot when taking a photo.

-Grammar videos can be in the form of mini-dialogues, which are based on the plot.
+Grammar videos can be in the form of mini-dialogs.
 See such resources as English SingSing or LittleFox.
-Mini-stories in educational cartoons are also built around the clichéd and most frequently used phrases like greetings, talking about the weather, asking what someone is doing, daily routines, I like/don’t like.
-As a rule, the “control phrase” is repeated many times, but the setting changes all the time, making it recognisable in different contexts.
+Mini-stories in educational cartoons are also built around the clichéd and most frequently used phrases like: greetings, talking about the weather, asking what someone is doing, daily routines, what you like/don’t like.
+As a rule, the “control phrase” is repeated many times, but the setting changes all the time, making it recognizable in different contexts.

-For 2nd or 3rd graders, who are beginning to learn English at school, the videos for memorising vocabulary are of great importance.
-Whole video stories that combine this vocabulary and grammar are also helpful.
-We can recommend Super Simple Learning, such video as https://www.youtube.com/watch?v=-jBfb33_KHU .
-Or Super Star, for example, https://www.youtube.com/watch?v=MuoJnFq9JwE&t=1s.
+For 2nd or 3rd graders, who are beginning to learn English at school, videos for memorizing vocabulary are of great importance.
+All video stories that combine this vocabulary and grammar are also helpful.
+We can recommend Super Simple Learning, or videos such as Baby Animals.